 The statements of income of foreign subsidiaries, whose functional currency is not the euro, are translated into euros based on the average exchange rate of the accounting period.
 Items in the statement of financial position, with the exception of net income for the accounting period, are translated into euros at the closing date exchange rates.
-Exchange rate differences arising from net investments and associated companies in noneuro currency subsidiaries, as well as the exchange rate differences resulting from translating income and expenses at the average rates and assets and liabilities at the closing rate, are recorded in translation differences within equity.
+Exchange rate differences arising from net investments and associated companies in non-euro currency subsidiaries, as well as the exchange rate differences resulting from translating income and expenses at the average rates and assets and liabilities at the closing rate, are recorded in translation differences within equity.

 Respective changes during the period are presented in other comprehensive income.
 Exchange rate gains and losses resulting from financial instruments designated as hedges of net assets in foreign subsidiaries have been recognized as translation differences in other comprehensive income.
-The cumulative translation differences related to foreign operations are reclassified from equity to statement of income upon the disposal of the foreign operation. operations of foreign subsidiaries are in the Chinese yuan, Hong Kong dollar and US dollar.
+The cumulative translation differences related to foreign operations are reclassified from equity to statement of income upon the disposal of the foreign operation.